klaytn/klaytn-docs/docs/node/service-chain/single-node-service-chain/installation-guide/connect-to-main-chain.md

 #### Open SCN Console

 Likes EN case, you can connect the SCN process like below.
 (If you added `subbridge` API for RPC, you can check the bridge API like below.
-If there is no `subbridge` API, you should check [Setup Service Chain](https://docs.klaytn.com/node/sc/setup_servicechain#configuration-of-the-initial-file) again. )
+If there is no `subbridge` API, you should check [Configuration of the SCN](configuration.md#configuration-of-the-scn) again.)

 ```bash
 $ kscn attach ~/kscnd_home/klay.ipc